The 2025 Student Academy Awards competition is open for submissions.

 2. All stages of judging, including Preliminary, Semifinal, and Final rounds, shall be overseen by the members of the Academy.

-4. Preliminary entries will be judged via their online digital submission.
+3. Preliminary entries will be judged via their online digital submission.
 At this stage, the Academy has the option to re-categorize the entry into a more suitable category.
-Filmmakers will be notified of advancement to the semifinals by mid-July.
+Filmmakers will be notified of advancement to the semifinals in July.

-5. Semifinalist entries shall be judged online only.
-Filmmakers will be notified of advancement to the finals by mid-August.
+4. Semifinalist entries shall be judged online only.
+Filmmakers will be notified of advancement to the finals in August.

-6. Finalist entries shall be judged online only.
-Final ballots will be tabulated by the accounting firm of PricewaterhouseCoopers and filmmakers in each category will be notified of their final status by mid-September.
+5. Finalist entries shall be judged online only.
+Final ballots will be tabulated by the accounting firm of PricewaterhouseCoopers and filmmakers in each category will be notified of their final status in September.

 Gold, Silver, and Bronze awards (which include cash grants of $5000, $3000 and $2000, respectively) may be given by the Academy of Motion Picture Arts and Sciences in recognition of outstanding achievements in student filmmaking in each of four categories: Narrative, Documentary, Animation, or Alternative/Experimental